Diminished Value Claim: Texas

 Consider the difference, if any, in the market value in __________ County, Texas, of the vehicle in question immediately before the occurrence in question and immediately after the necessary repairs were made to the vehicle.

-“Market value” means the amount that would be paid in cash by a willing buyer who desires to buy, but is not required to buy, to a willing seller who desires to sell, but is under no necessity of selling.
+“Market value” is an amount paid for by a willing buyer who desires but isn’t required to buy from a willing seller who desires to sell, but is under no necessity to sell.

-Texas law states that you must disclose any accidents when selling a car.
-Once a potential buyer is made aware of an accident, most buyers aren’t willing to pay full market price and a car that’s been involved in an accident.
+Texas law states you must disclose any accidents when selling a car.
+Once a potential buyer is made aware of an accident, most buyers aren’t willing to pay full market price for a car that’s been involved in an accident.

-The Texas Department of Insurance has confirmed this in COMMISSIONER’S BULLETIN # B-0027-00 that states:
+The Texas Department of Insurance has confirmed this in Commissioner’s Bulletin # B-0027-00 which states:

-- An insurer also may be obligated to pay a third-party claimant for any loss of market value of the claimant´s automobile, regardless of the completeness of the repair, in a liability claim that the third-party claimant may have against a policyholder.
-Further, an insurer may be obligated to pay a first party claimant under the uninsured/underinsured motorist coverage provisions of the policy, for any loss of market value of the first party claimant´s automobile, regardless of the completeness of the repair.
+- An insurer may be obligated to pay a third-party claimant for any loss of market value of the claimant´s automobile, regardless of the completeness of the repair, in a liability claim that the third-party claimant may have against a policyholder.
+Further, an insurer may be obligated to pay a first-party claimant under the uninsured/underinsured motorist coverage provisions of the policy, for any loss of market value of the first-party claimant´s automobile, regardless of the completeness of the repair.

 Texas Uninsured Motorist Property Damage Claims

-The minimum amount of property damage coverage a person is required to carry in Texas is only $25,000.
+The minimum amount of property damage coverage a person must carry in Texas is only $25,000.
 Once all the property damage expenses such as repair costs, rental bills, and diminished value exceed the at-fault person’s available policy limit, you are eligible for diminished value compensation under your own UM/UIM Property Damage coverage.

-Uninsured/Underinsured Motorist (UM/UIM) Property Damage coverage will pay your expenses and diminished value from an accident caused by an uninsured motorist, a motorist who did not have enough property damage liability coverage, or a hit-and-run driver.
+Uninsured/Underinsured Motorist (UM/UIM) Property Damage coverage will pay your expenses and diminished value from an accident caused by an uninsured motorist, a motorist who did not have enough property damage liability coverage or a hit-and-run driver.
+Using a professional appraiser to calculate your diminished value in Texas can help you determine claimable loss amounts.